-In 1985, the Chamber of Commerce Hawaii officially established the Military Affairs department to:
+In 1985, the Chamber officially established the Military Affairs department to:

-- Oversee the military’s economic impact to the state’s multi-billion dollar defense industry benefitting Hawaii’s small businesses, research and development ventures, and providing good-paying jobs for Hawaii residents.
+- Oversee the military’s economic impact to the state’s multi-billion dollar defense industry benefiting Hawaii’s small businesses, research and development ventures, and providing good-paying jobs for Hawaii residents.
 The defense industry is responsible for generating $14.7 billion into Hawaii’s economy, making it the state’s second major source of revenues, next to tourism.
 Moreover, the industry accounts for creating job opportunities for more than 100,000 Hawaii residents that report annual household earnings topping $8.7 billion annually.